LCC is being applied by an increasing number of public authorities across the EU and in a range of sectors.

 Under this Directive, contracting authorities and entities are obliged to take energy consumption and emissions into account in their purchases of road transport vehicles.

 One of the ways of doing this is by assigning a cost to these factors in the evaluation of bids.
 The Annex to the Directive provides a set of common costs to be applied in this case.

 Data for the calculation of operational lifetime costs of road transport vehicles (1)

 Table 2: Cost for emissions in road transport (in 2007 prices)

 Note: higher costs may be applied, up to a maximum of two times the stated values

 This allows emissions to be priced for inclusion in the evaluation and comparison of bids.
 Values are also provided in the Directive for the energy content of different fuel types and the lifetime mileage of different vehicle categories.

-The SMART-SPP project developed and tested a tool for public authorities to assess LCC and CO2 emissions and to compare bids.
-It is available to download in four languages.
+The SMART SPP project developed and tested a tool for public authorities to assess LCC and CO2 emissions and compare bids.
+It is available here.

-The European Commission is developing a calculation tool on life-cycle costing with the aim to facilitate the use of the LCC approach amongst public procurers.
-The LCC calculation tool will be elaborated in accordance with art.68 of the new Public Procurement Directive 2014/24/EU and it will be focusing on specific product categories such as Office IT Equipment, Lighting (Indoor Lighting), White Goods, Vending Machines and Medical Electrical Equipment.
+The European Commission is developing a calculation tool on life-cycle costing which aims to facilitate the use of LCC amongst public procurers.
+The LCC calculation tool will be developed in accordance with art.68 of the current (2014) public procurement directives.
+It will focus on specific product categories, such as Office IT Equipment, Lighting (Indoor Lighting), White Goods, Vending Machines and Medical Electrical Equipment.